-Activity Potential Negative Impacts Significance / Remarks Restoration and rehabilitation of historic forts, sites, parks, lighthouses, and other areas with physical cultural value Damage to historic structures or areas Incompatibility of selected design with community wishes Clearing or impingement upon natural habitat Poor trail design resulting in erosion or visual scars Occupational safety and health risk to workers Traffic and community safety issues Temporary/permanent land acquisition (specifically for road improvements leading to Forts) or to livelihoods of self-employed persons operating at the sites.
-Dust, debris, fumes of industrial chemicals during construction may affect nearby residents and occupants of institutions, such as General Hospital in Grenada, which is downwind of Fort George Restricted or limited access and road detours during civil works Temporary limited or no access to site during construction works Temporary increase of waste generation - Potentially significant and long term in both construction and operation - Physical cultural resources and natural habitat concerns require a detailed assessment and management plan - Typical civil works impacts can be addressed through standard measures - Any potential land acquisition is anticipated to be discrete and can be readily mitigated by the use of standard measures.
-Ferry, jetty, dock, and other transportation related works - Turbidity or other damage and modification to reef and/or marine environment - Change in currents or wave energy affecting beach - Poor fueling, waste, or other operation practices - Increased marine traffic safety and pollution issues - Temporary/permanent land acquisition - Unavailability of jetty, docks during construction works - Temporary interruptions to livelihood practices and businesses in the project areas - Temporary increase of waste generation Moderately significant and long term Natural habitat concerns may be relevant and require additional assessment Typical civil works impacts can be addressed through standard measures Any potential land acquisition is expected to be discrete and can be readily mitigated using standard measures.
-Transportation Works in downtown Castries (streets, sidewalks, etc.) - Occupational health and safety - Risk to traffic and pedestrians - Compatibility with flood control schemes - Noise, dust, vibration, spills, air pollution - Temporary/permanent land acquisition, economic displacement - Ensuring adequate access to bathroom facilities in the event that works block access to public bathroom facilities - Ensuring accessibility for physically disabled individuals via the installation of ramps and other measures as necessary, at sub-project sites undergoing infrastructure construction and upgrading - Ensuring access for disabled persons - Low to moderate, short term - Typical civil works impacts can be addressed through standard measures - Any potential land acquisition and/or economic displacement is expected to be temporary and discrete - Issues of accessibility and land acquisition/economic displacement can be mitigated using standard social safeguards instruments and measures
+Activity Potential Negative Impacts Significance / Remarks rehabilitation of historic forts, sites, parks, lighthouses, and other areas with physical cultural value Potentially significant and long term in both construction and operation Physical cultural resources and natural habitat concerns require a detailed assessment and management plan Typical civil works impacts can be addressed through standard measures Any potential land acquisition is anticipated to be discrete and can be readily mitigated by the use of standard measures.
+Ferry, jetty, dock, and other transportation related works Temporary increase of waste generation Turbidity or other damage and modification to reef and/or marine environment Change in currents or wave energy affecting beach Poor fueling, waste, or other operation practices Increased marine traffic safety and pollution issues Temporary/permanent land acquisition Unavailability of jetty, docks during construction works Temporary interruptions to livelihood practices and businesses in the project areas Temporary increase of waste generation Moderately significant and long term Natural habitat concerns may be relevant and require additional assessment Typical civil works impacts can be addressed through standard measures Any potential land acquisition is expected to be discrete and can be readily mitigated using standard measures.
+Transportation Works in downtown Castries (streets, sidewalks, etc.) Occupational health and safety Risk to traffic and pedestrians Compatibility with flood control schemes Noise, dust, vibration, spills, air pollution Temporary/permanent land acquisition, economic displacement Ensuring adequate access to bathroom facilities in the event that works block access to public bathroom facilities Ensuring accessibility for physically disabled individuals via the installation of ramps and other measures as necessary, at sub-project sites undergoing infrastructure construction and upgrading Ensuring access for disabled persons Low to moderate, short term Typical civil works impacts can be addressed through standard measures Any potential land acquisition and/or economic displacement is expected to be temporary and discrete Issues of accessibility and land acquisition/economic displacement can be mitigated using standard social safeguards instruments and measures

-Works in Botanical Gardens (Saint Lucia) - Loss of natural hábitat - Damage to aesthetic or visual resources - Care of species housed on site (parrots) - Community and access issues - Low to moderate, short term - Physical cultural resources and natural habitat concerns may be relevant and require additional assessment - Typical civil works impacts can be addressed through standard measures Works in protected -Increased stress on reefs from increased tourism - Moderately significant and long term areas - Poor fueling, waste, or other operation practices - Natural habitat and physical cultural Increased marine traffic safety and pollution issues Long-term modification of marine habitat (as a result of resource concerns may be relevant and require additional assessment anchorage sites) - Increased long-term waste generation ^
+Works in Botanical Gardens (Saint Lucia) Loss of natural hábitat Damage to aesthetic or visual resources Care of species housed on site (parrots) Community and access issues Low to moderate, short term Physical cultural resources and natural habitat concerns may be relevant and require additional assessment Typical civil works impacts can be addressed through standard measures Works in protected areas -Increased stress on reefs from increased tourism Poor fueling, waste, or other operation practices - Increased marine traffic safety and pollution issues - Long-term modification of marine habitat (as a result of anchorage sites) - Increased long-term waste generation Moderately significant and long term Natural habitat and physical cultural resource concerns may be relevant and require additional assessment